aditya-surya/Fragment/README.md

-don't forget to rename the project name
+# Fragment

-rename "package com.example.pt2;" with your project name
+don't forget to rename the project name rename "package com.example.pt2;" with your project name